McNamara84/elmo/README.md

 ## Main Features
 - Simple mapping of entered data using XSLT.
 - Modular, customizable front end.
 - Multilingualism through the use of language files.
+Add your own language file and ELMO will detect it automatically.
 - Always up-to-date controlled vocabularies through regular automatic updates.
 - Easy input of authors and contributors using ORCID preload.
 - Submitting of metadata directly to data curators.